Try this step-by-step guide to get the most out of this page of links to California native plant information and much more.

 One page from the website above.
 Probably the most extensive collection of links to information and photos of plants of Southern California.
 Compiled by Tom Chester and Jane Strong.

-California Native Plants Database
+California Native Plant Library

 From the Theodore Payne Foundation for Wildflowers and Native Plants, a complete database with a focus on plants that can be grown in Southern California gardens.

 David Magney’s Ventura County Flora

 The best collection of local native plant photos by our local expert botanist/environmental consultant.
 You’ll find the latest, most accurate taxonomy here.
 There is much more of interest on his website, too.
 Here’s a link straight to his business home page: David Magney Environmental Consulting.
 At the bottom of that home page, click on the Photos-Biogeography link to see all his photos.
 There is no search function as there is with the Wildflowers of the Santa Monica Mountains website above so it’s more of a virtual hike on different trails to see what you can see but well worth the effort.